Vanilla-OS/vib-plugin/README.md

 Then you can modify the source in `src/plugin.go` to create your plugin.

+A couple of test cases should also be added in `src/plugin_test.go`, view [vib-fsguard](https://github.com/vanilla-os/vib) and [vib-pacman](https://github.com/axtloss/vib-plugins/blob/main/pacman/plugin_test.go) for examples.

 We recommend adding the `vib-plugin` tag to your repo so other people can discover it.

 ## Plugin requirements